AnicetNgrt/GodotOnlineRoomSystem/README.md

 Then the player is prompted with two choices: create a game (or room) or join a game (or room).

-When a player chooses to create a game a code is given to it by the server.
-The player can give it to the other players for them to connect.
+When a player chooses to create a game, the room's code is given to it by the server.
+The player can then give it to the other players for them to join with.

-When a player chooses to connect, it has to enter a code which identifies the game it wants to join.
+When a player chooses to connect, it has to enter the room's code.

 When someone joins or leaves a room, all the guests are notified.